thaibault/clientnode/readme.md

 ```

 Use as extension for object orientated jQuery plugin using inheritance and
 dom node reference.
-This plugin pattern gives their instance back.
-Direct
+This plugin pattern gives their instance back if no dom
-initializing the plugin without providing a dom node is also provided.
+node is provided.
+Direct initializing the plugin without providing a dom node
+is also provided.

     #!/usr/bin/env coffee